 Q: What are your future plans?

 - In the coming months you will see more user interfaces to query LINCS data and signatures, and publications demonstrating the utility of the LINCS approach.

 - We are also focusing on generating data in primary cells and iPS cells and data pertaining to these will be available soon.

 Q: What data integration challenges are you taking on?

-- Data is being collected via a joint project called the “Dense Cube” between all the data generation centers.
+- Data is being collected via a joint project called the “Dense Cube” between all the data and signature generation centers.
 This project will focus on five common cell lines to explore the relationship between immediate early cell signaling events, transcription and phenotypes.
 This will constitute the largest such public dataset, generated in a coherent manner, available for download and querying.

 - One of the biggest challenges we have is to build standards for metadata for all of LINCS perturbations, assays and experiments.
 We want to annotate these consistently, and to make them available consistently so that outside groups can perform their own analysis and build better methods to extract signatures from the LINCS data.